Converting Algebraic Circuits to R1CS (Rank One Constraint System)

 We could write the above formula as

-Then the variable “out” and “2” are automatically “combined” when we do the dot product of C with our witness vector.
-Remember, the dot product sums up all the columns.
+Then the variable $z$ and the constant $-2$ are automatically “combined” when we multiply $\mathbf{a}$ by $\mathbf{O}$ with our witness vector.

 Again, let’s do some unit tests on our math: